ShishirPatil/gorilla/data/README.md

 ### URL JSON

-We also provide you another much simpler approach for you to contribute!
-Provide a simple url to your API documentation, we'll process for you.
-For this, submit a JSON file containing the URL:
+We also provide you with a much simpler approach for you to contribute!
+Provide a simple url to your API documentation, we'll process it for you.
+Keep in mind, there might be some errors that can creep in with this process and hence we recommend the approach above, or atleast come back to verify if the api documentation we generated for these url's are accurate!
+They API document generated from the urls will be stored as mentined in the directory structure above.

+Submit a JSON file containing the URL:

 | Field      |  Type  | Description/Options     | Required |
 | :---       | :----: |          :----         |   :---:   |